mgriley/goblin/README.md

 # Goblin

 Goblin is an experimental server that writes and revises itself at runtime.
-Just tell it what to make and it will happily go off and implement itself!
+Just tell it what to make and it will happily grumble off and implement itself.

 ## Goblin in action